yogisec/yogisec.github.io/content/posts/k8s-honeypot/index.md

 The attack began at `2022-10-23 12:30:24.602` with a malicious request to list all the secrets in the Kubernetes cluster.
 The userAgent for this request was `python-requests/2.27.1`.

-> For those new the Kubernetes, secrets are base64 encoded blobs of data.
+> For those new to Kubernetes, secrets are base64 encoded blobs of data.
 These blobs are used by the applications running within k8s to store sensitive information (think api keys used to access 3rd party apis, db creds, etc.).
 Service account tokens are also stored as secrets and used to access resources within the cluster via the k8s api server.

 Approximately seven minutes later (`2022-10-23 12:37:31.733`) a call to create a clusterrolebinding with the userAgent of `curl/7.64.0` was made.

-> A clusterrolebinding is the k8s object which ties a role (object which defines permission boundaries), and a service account together.
+> A clusterrolebinding is a k8s object which ties a role (object which defines permission boundaries) and a service account together.

 The request to create the clusterrolebinding is below: